openmethane/openmethane/methodology-website.md

 \
 For half of each orbit, S5P is on the sunny side of the Earth and can take measurements, while on the dark side it cannot.
-The length of the orbit means there are about 16 orbits each day, but these deliberately do not repeat.
+The length of the orbit means there are about 14 orbits each day, but these deliberately do not repeat but are interlaced.
+The orbits repeat in a 16-day cycle with 227 distinct tracks. **there's probably an image for this**

 \
 IMAGE: A satellite grid over Earth, perhaps parallel lines with arrows